-In some locations overcrowded schools are a concern and a major determining factor for parents that choose to home-school their kids.
+Not really an issue in Jersey and Guernsey, however, in some locations overcrowded schools are a concern and a major determining factor for parents that choose to home-school their kids.
 For instance, if you live in a large city or a high-density area, state schools are likely to have a high number of children per class which translates into less one-to-one instruction for each student.

 7. Commuting Issues